 Video: 4K, 24p – approx. 1 hour 50 min., Full HD, 30p – approx. 2 hours 40 min.

-While the R100 has an underwhelming battery life rating, those numbers are not bad for the size of this camera, real-life experience usually yields considerably better results, and casual photographers often do not approach that quantity during an outing.
-The same battery fully charged lasted me all day with casual use in the R50.
+While the R100 has an underwhelming battery life rating, those numbers are not bad for the size of this camera, real-life experience usually yields considerably higher shot counts, and casual photographers often do not approach these quantities during an outing.

 This tiny battery takes up very little space in the camera bag or your pocket, and it is advisable to always have at least one spare along.